Influenza (Flu) Activity

 NH Acute Respiratory Illness (ARI) Activity by County-2020-Week 19

-The Influenza Surveillance Program monitors influenza activity in New Hampshire throughout the year.
-However, the weekly influenza surveillance reports are only completed and posted during the course of the regular influenza season, which spans from early October through mid-May the following year.
+The Influenza (Flu) Surveillance (Data) Program watches flu activity in NH year round.
+However, the weekly flu activity reports are only completed and posted during the course of the usual flu season, early October through mid-May of the following year.

 What data is included?